kframework/javascript-semantics/README.md

 test262-9b669da66c78/test/suite/ch12/12.8/S12.8_A4_T3.js
 ```

-Note that we consider the above tests as the negative tests, so that it will report `succeed` when it failed to run the program.
+Note that we consider the above tests as negative tests, so that it will report `succeed`.
-Other negative tests are marked by a comment in the test.

 ## Built-in Objects Support